 Change to the work approach within the control-account scope and BAC.

 Changes made within a control account/job that do not trigger formal change control may still alter the “shape” of the PMB, and must be incorporated into the PMB in a timely manner (usually with one month).
+However, in no instance shall changes within control accounts be allowed that impact the PMB without an official approved change request.

 5.1.5.3 Other Internal Re-planning [Guide 28, 29, 31 {2.5a, b, d}]